-Shown above is a graph of the percent reflectance of the AR coating as a function of wavelength.
-The average reflectance in the 7 - 12 μ m range is <1%.
+Shown above is a graph of the theoretical percent reflectivity of the AR coating as a function of wavelength.
+The average reflectivity in the 8 - 12 μ m range is <1.5%.
 The blue shading indicates the region for which the AR coating is optimized.
-Please note that the reflectance outside of these bands is typical and can vary from lot to lot, especially in out-of-band regions where the reflectance is fluctuating or sloped.